Skip to Content

 Oikia Roti is located in the super charming mountain village of Vasa Koilaniou, around 22 miles (35km) from Limassol.
 It is owned by Costas, a lovely gay man who welcomes other LGBTQ travelers.

 Every morning Costas serves guests a bountiful traditional Cypriot breakfast – a true highlight in itself!
-He really goes all out to make every guest feel like family, and we love him for this!
-The best way to book your own stay is by texting or calling Costas directly on +357 99 971971.
+He goes all out to make every guest feel like family, and we love him for this!
+The best way to book your stay is by texting or calling Costas directly at +357 99 971971.

 Contact Costas for prices at Oikia Roti: